piao50/CWA/QT.md

 * Custom Widgets and Painting:  can be used to display custom content that is composed using a series of painting operations with an instance of the QPainter class.
 Each widget performs all painting operations from within its paintEvent() function.

 ### Widget Size Hints and Size Policies
+The size policy lets you supply **good default behavior** for the **layout management system**, so that other widgets can contain and manage yours **easily**.
+The default size policy indicates that the size hint represents the preferred size of the widget, and this is often good enough for many widgets.

 ### Widget Style Sheets